f

 If your project is divided into sections, then the summary of time needed and time spent will be shown for all active tasks in a section below the section’s name.
 The information about overall time needed and time spent for all active tasks in a project will also be visible in the project’s top bar.

-Please note that when time attributes are enabled, every person who has access to that project can change those parameters in tasks.
+When time attributes are enabled, every person who has access to that project can change those parameters in tasks.

 Followed and favorite projects